 Look at the script refacctok.php.
 Again, this script is very similar to both getreqtok.php and getacctok.php with the exception of input variables.
 Fill in the access token, access token secret, and session handle that you obtained from step 4 and run the script.

-Make sure that the access token you enter into this script is decoded, i.e. it should read ‘A=blah’, not ‘A%3Dblah’
+Make sure that the access token you enter into this script is not already urlencoded, i.e. it should read ‘A=blah’, not ‘A%3Dblah’

 The script should output a new access token and accompanying access token secret.